 Grain-Free Chicken Quesadillas are one of my favorite things to make with leftover rotisserie chicken or when I’ve prepped one too many chicken breasts from a prior night.
 Sure, I could save that chicken as a topper for salads during the week, but isn’t it more fun to stick it between two tortillas with some hot melty cheese and a super creamy jalapeno sauce?

 My tortilla of choice is grain-free Siete Tortillas, which come in several awesome varieties.
 The new Cashew Flour variety is my new favorite, which has a simple ingredient list comprised of: cashew flour, arrowroot, water, apple cider vinegar, sea salt, guar gum, and konjac root flour.
 These have the most similar consistency to a traditional flour tortilla that I’ve found so far.
-I will also vouch that the Cassava & Coconut variety and the Almond Flour variety are also both very good.
+I will also vouch that the Cassava variety and the Almond Flour variety are also both very good.
 The ingredient list on Siete’s products is pretty clean, and though I personally could do without the addition of the gums, they are an awesome alternative to traditional flour tortillas.
-I’ve found Siete tortillas at Whole Foods and New Seasons markets.
+I’ve found Siete tortillas at Whole Foods and New Seasons markets as well as on Amazon.

 Let’s talk about the sauce for a minute